gryphon-ops/immich-setup/README.md

 A Docker Compose setup for [Immich](https://immich.app/) — a self-hosted photo and video management application — integrated with [Tailscale](https://tailscale.com/) for secure remote access.

+## Disclaimer

+I've only tested this on a mac mini, other systems might run into other error.
+I made this doc with AI following all my troubleshooting attempts.
+Hopefully it's useful, but it might have errors.
+Feel free to contribute updates and fixes if you find any :)

 ## Overview

 This project automates the deployment of Immich with: